Skip to content

 Controlled Cut-Back

-We cut away the bottom 6–12 inches of stucco along the affected wall in a clean horizontal line.
-This gives us full access to the old screed, the sill plate, and the wire lath without disturbing the rest of the wall.
+We cut away the affected lower stucco in a clean horizontal line.
+This exposes the old screed, wire lath, paper, and base of the wall without disturbing more of the finish than the repair requires.

 3